Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 LoRaWan is a broadcast protocol.
 As such, a message sent from a device can be picked up by multiple concentrators which would then pass it upstream more than once.
 For some use-cases, sending upstream duplicate messages is not acceptable.
-With this ADR we provide an overview of the deduplication strategies employed in the Azure IoT Edge Starterkit.
+With this ADR we provide an overview of the deduplication strategies employed in the Azure IoT Edge Starter Kit.
 The goal is also to provide insights as to how we arrived at the current solution.

 ## Glossary